jiansongyang/scrapy-auto-translation-middleware/README.md

   }
 ```
 ## Usage
-The most intuitive way of using the translation middleware is to
+The most intuitive way of using the translation middleware is to subclass `AutoTranslationMiddlewareBase` and re-write a number of methods, an

 ## Define your items
 scrapy-auto-translation-middleware will be triggered if you set `auto_translation=True` in the item field definition: